 Biological sensors and non-destructive analysis methods for the biodetection of chemical and biological agents.

-Our biodegradability experts carry out their engineering work directly in the research laboratories of the University of Nantes, in particular at the GEPEA.
+Our biodegradability experts carry out their engineering work directly in the research laboratories of Nantes Université, in particular at the GEPEA.
 On a daily basis, they combine technical means and scientific discoveries to meet your R&D challenges.

 The client concerned is a leading player in the specialty ingredients sector for health and beauty.
 In 2019, it reaffirmed its confidence in Capacités and the GEPEA laboratory by requesting that their teams assess a new polymer’s ecotoxicity.